Tenerife Carnival 2025

 DSC01234

-And how could we not have the local delicacy?
-A man carrying a sack on his head, but with what?
-Of course, Canarian potatoes!
+And how could we forget the local delicacy?
+A man carrying a sack on his head with what?
+Of course, Canary potatoes!

 DSC00981